 Audit Fees.
-The aggregate fees billed by Ernst & Young LLP for audit services (audit of the Company's annual financial statements, audit of internal control over the Company's financial reporting, review of the Company's quarterly financial statements included in its Forms 10-Q, and assistance with and review of SEC filings) for fiscal year 2017 and fiscal year 2016 were \$815,000 and \$783,000, respectively.
+The aggregate fees billed by Ernst & Young LLP for audit services (audit of the Company's annual financial statements, audit of internal control over the Company's financial reporting, review of the Company's quarterly financial statements included in its Forms 10-Q, and assistance with and review of SEC filings) for fiscal year 2018 and fiscal year 2017 were \$825,000 and \$815,000, respectively.

 Audit-Related Fees.
-There were no fees billed by Ernst & Young LLP in fiscal year 2017 and fiscal year 2016 for audit-related services not otherwise reported in the preceding paragraph.
+The fees billed for audit-related services by Ernst & Young LLP in fiscal year 2018 were \$50,800 and there were no fees billed for audit-related services in fiscal year 2017 not otherwise reported in the preceding paragraph.

 Tax Fees.
-The aggregate fees billed by Ernst & Young LLP in fiscal year 2017 and fiscal year 2016 for tax-related services were \$216,045 and \$288,628, respectively.
-Tax compliance services accounted for \$147,600 of the fees billed in fiscal year 2017 and for \$212,350 of the fees billed in fiscal year 2016.
+The aggregate fees billed by Ernst & Young LLP in fiscal year 2018 and fiscal year 2017 for tax-related services were \$343,326 and \$216,045, respectively.
+Tax compliance services accounted for \$163,995 of the fees billed in fiscal year 2018 and \$147,600 of the fees billed in fiscal year 2017.

 All Other Fees.
-In each of fiscal year 2017 and fiscal year 2016, the Company paid an additional \$2,000 to Ernst & Young LLP for a subscription to its online accounting research tool.
+In each of fiscal year 2018 and fiscal year 2017, the Company paid an additional \$3,360 and \$2,000, respectively, to Ernst & Young LLP for a subscription to its online accounting research tool.
 None of the services provided by Ernst & Young LLP consisted of financial information systems design or implementation services.